ag1le0/flutter_getx_boilerplate/README.md

 A boilerplate project created in flutter,

-* State Management, Naviagtion and Routing with Getx.
+* State Management, Navigation and Routing with Getx.
 * Handle Rest API with Retrofit and Dio
-* Handle API error with ApiIntercepter
+* Handle API error with ApiInterceptor
 * Json serializable
 * Token manager
 * Resource manager